Felipe Saad

-Felipe Patavino Saad (born 11 September 1983), known as Felipe Saad, is a Brazilian former professional footballer who played as a defender.
+Felipe Patavino Saad (born 11 September 1983) is a Brazilian former professional footballer who played as a defender.

 Whilst at Guingamp, then in Ligue 2, Saad played in the 2009 Coupe de France final in which they beat Rennes.

-Career
+Playing career

 In July 2015, Saad joined Strasbourg from Caen, signing a two-year contract.

 In July 2019, Saad joined Ligue 2 side Paris FC from league rivals Lorient.
 He had been facing new competition at Lorient with the arrivals of defenders Julien Laporte and Thomas Fontaine for the 2019–20 season.

+Managerial career

 In summer 2020, after being released by Paris FC, Saad retired from playing and took up a position at former club Caen as "recruiter" while also working as a consultant for RMC.
 Beside that, he was also hired as a scout for his former club, Caen.
 A year later, he was hired by as a translator.
 In March 2022, he got a new role at Marseille, as technical coordinator.

 Personal life

-Saad is of Italian descent, and of Lebanese descent through his great-grandfather.
+Saad is of Lebanese descent through his paternal great-grandfather, and of Italian descent on his mother's side.
+His mother was born in Colletorto, Molise, and moved to Brazil aged three with her parents.

+He is a dual citizen of Brazil and Italy, having obtained Italian citizenship aged 14.